-You’ve just gone for a walk with your dog, and while you’ve just finished praising his behavior to your neighbor, he’s starting to eat dog feces.
+You’ve just gone for a walk with your best guard dog, and while you’ve just finished praising his behavior to your neighbor, he’s starting to eat dog feces.
 Yuck!
 What is he doing?

 Coprophagia (a technical term for the act of eating feces) is unpleasant but is not an unusual behavior in dogs.
 The good news is that in general, this is not dangerous for your dog.
 The bad thing you already know is that it’s disgusting, dirty, and it gives your dog the worst breath imaginable.
 There is also the risk that your dog will catch parasites if he eats the stool of other animals.